 1. Reduce Health Care Costs

 One of the direct benefits of employee wellness programs is reduced healthcare costs.
-When you take care of your employees’ health with proactive initiatives, they are less likely to fall sick.
-The best way to take care of this is to invest your efforts in an employee wellness program.
+Taking care of your employees’ health with proactive initiatives makes them less likely to fall sick.
+Investing your efforts in an employee wellness program is the best way to take care of this.

 Among the 22 different studies that looked at employee wellness programs and healthcare costs, the average return on investment was 3.27.
 This means that for every dollar spent on the program, the company saved $3.27 because of reduced healthcare costs.

-Johnson & Johnson has stated that their wellness program has saved the organization $250 million over six years, resulting in a wellness program ROI of $2.71 for each dollar invested!
+Johnson & Johnson has stated that its wellness program has saved the organization $250 million over six years, resulting in a wellness program ROI of $2.71 for each dollar invested!

 2. Increase Productivity